-- a. in the case of transactions between a financial and a non-financial counterparty: the financial counterparty; - b. in the case of transactions between two financial counterparties: - 1. the financial counterparty which is not small, - 2. the selling counterparty in the case of a transaction between two financial counterparties or between two small financial counterparties; - c. the counterparty which has its registered office in Switzerland if the foreign counterparty does not report.
+- a. in the case of transactions between a financial and a non-financial counterparty: the financial counterparty; - b. in the case of transactions between two financial counterparties: - 1. the financial counterparty which is not small in accordance with Article 99, - 2. the selling counterparty in the case of a transaction between two financial counterparties or between two small financial counterparties; - c. the counterparty which has its registered office in Switzerland if the foreign counterparty does not report.

-3 In the event of a transaction between non-financial counterparties, paragraph 2 letters b and c apply by analogy.
+3 In the event of a transaction between non-financial counterparties, paragraph 2 letters b and c applies by analogy.
+A transaction between small non-financial counterparties does not have to be reported.